-Table B-5 Keys and Critical Security Parameters Used in the Module
+Table A-5 Keys and Critical Security Parameters Used by the Module

-Key/CSP Name Description RNG Seed Value (V) The 64 bit intermediate value of the X9.31 Annex A2.4 TDES-based PRNG algorithm.
+Key/CSP Name Description Zeroization Mechanism SIM authorization values These user-supplied values are used to authorize the insertion of a masked key blob previously extracted using the SIM II feature.
+Temporarily held in RAM as plaintext.
+Power-cycle User password Used in Password Authentication (Level 2) configuration only.
+The user provided password used for authentication in a Level 2 configuration.
+Minimum of 7 characters and maximum of 16.
+N/A RNG Seed Value (V) The 64 bit intermediate value of the X9.31 Annex A2.4 TDES-based PRNG algorithm.
 It is used as one of the initial seed values for the algorithm.
-RNG Key Value (K) The double-length TDES key used for the X9.31 Annex A2.4 TDES-based PRNG algorithm.
+It is stored in flash encrypted with the GSK.
+N/A RNG Key Value (K) The double-length TDES key used for the X9.31 Annex A2.4 TDES-based PRNG algorithm.
 It is used as one of the initial seed values for the algorithm.
 It is stored in flash encrypted with the GSK.
-User Storage Key (USK) 24-byte TDES key that is randomly generated for each user on a Luna cryptographic module.
-This key is used to encrypt all sensitive attributes of all private objects owned by the user.
-Security Officer Master Key (SMK) The storage key for the SO; a 24-byte TDES key that is randomly generated for the SO on the module.
+N/A Cloning Domain Vector 24-byte value that is used to control a module's ability to participate in the cloning protocol.
+It is either generated by the module or imprinted onto the module at the time the module is initialized.
+It is stored encrypted (using the SGSK) in the module.
+N/A User Storage Key (USK) 24 byte TDES key that is randomly generated for the User partition.
+This key is used to encrypt all sensitive attributes of all private objects owned by the User.
+The USK is stored encrypted using an AES key, which is derived from the User password.
+26 N/A Security Officer Master Key (SMK) The storage key for the SO; a 24-byte TDES key that is randomly generated for the SO on the module.
 This key is used to encrypt all sensitive attributes of all private objects owned by the SO.
-The USK/SMK is stored encrypted using an AES key, which is derived from the User/SO password.
-20 Global Storage Key (GSK) 24-byte TDES key that is the same for all users on a specific Luna cryptographic module.
+The SMK is stored encrypted using an AES key, which is derived from the SO password.
+27 N/A Global Storage Key (GSK) 24-byte TDES key that is the same for all users on a specific Luna cryptographic module.
 It is stored encrypted with USK and SMK.
 It is used to encrypt permanent parameters within the non-volatile memory area reserved for use by the module.
-Secondary Global Storage Key (SGSK) 24-byte TDES key that is the same for all users on a specific Luna cryptographic module.
+N/A Secondary Global Storage Key (SGSK) 24-byte TDES key that is the same for all users on a specific Luna cryptographic module.
 It is stored encrypted using USK and SMK.
-It is used to encrypt non-permanent parameters (parameters regenerated for every module initialization) within the non-volatile memory area reserved for use by the module.
-Token or Module Wrapping Key (TWK) A 4096-bit RSA private key used in the cloning protocol.
-Stored in the Param area; encrypted with the GSK.
-Token or Module Wrapping Certificate (TWC) A 4096-bit RSA public key certificate, corresponding to the TWK, used in exchange of session encryption key as part of the handshake during the cloning protocol.
-Stored as plaintext in the Param area.
-U Key 24-byte TDES key used in conjunction with the auth code for a firmware update to derive a key used to decrypt the firmware update image when it is loaded into the module.
-Used for backwards compatibility purposes with earlier firmware versions.
-Stored in the Param area.
-Masking Key AES 256-bit key stored in the Param area.
-It is generated on the HSM at initialization time.
-It is used during masking operations Manufacturer's Integrity Certificate (MIC) A 4096-bit RSA public key certificate corresponding to the Manufacturer's Integrity Key (MIK) held at SafeNet.
-Used in verifying Hardware Origin Certificates (HOCs), which are generated in response to a customer function call to provide proof of hardware origin.
-Stored as plaintext in flash.
-Manufacturers Verification Key (MVK) A 4096-bit Public key counterpart to the Manufacturer's Signature Key (MSK) held at SafeNet.
-Used to verify the digital signature on a firmware update image.
-Stored in flash as plaintext.
-Device Authentication Key (DAK) 2048-bit RSA private key used for a specific PKI implementation requiring assurance that a key or a specific action originated within the hardware crypto module.
+It is used to encrypt non-permanent parameters (parameters re-generated for every module initialization) within the non-volatile memory area reserved for use by the module.
+N/A